ScandEval/ScandEval/docs/datasets/italian.md

 This dataset was published in [this paper](https://aclanthology.org/2022.findings-naacl.60/) and consists of sentences from Wikipedia and Wikinews in 10 different languages.
-It an extension of the combination of (WikiNEuRal)[https://www.github.com/Babelscape/wikineural] and (NER4EL)[https://www.github.com/Babelscape/ner4el].
+It is an extension of the combination of (WikiNEuRal)[https://www.github.com/Babelscape/wikineural] and (NER4EL)[https://www.github.com/Babelscape/ner4el].
 The original test set was created